-The bank loan is secured with a tenure of 72 months, bears interest of 5.50% (2020: 5.50%) per annum and is denominated in Singapore Dollars.
+The bank loan is secured with a tenure of 72 months, bears interest of 5.50% (2021: 5.50%) per annum and is denominated in Singapore Dollars.
 This loan is provided by a bank for an initiative under Enterprise Singapore (previously known as SPRING Singapore), an agency under the Ministry of Trade and Industry of Singapore, for working capital assistance for companies in the offshore industry.

 Based on the terms of the loan arrangements, the repayment of the principal amount of the loan will commence 24 months from the inception of the loan.
+The loan has been fully repaid during the year.